-This type of presentation can be used for discussing general tantra, for anuttarayoga – the highest class of tantra – and for Kalachakra.
+This type of presentation can be used for discussing general tantra, for anuttarayoga, the highest class of tantra, and for Kalachakra.
 Here, we’ll probably only have time to look at general tantra.
-When we speak about general tantra, this is the level which is common to all four classes of tantra.
+When we speak about general tantra, this is the level that is common to all four classes of tantra.

-The four classes of tantra are not practiced in the manner that we have, for instance, the lam-rim.
-They don’t present a graded path, where you go from the first class to the second class and so on – it’s not that type of system – or like the tenet systems of Indian Buddhism that likewise one works to progress from one tenet system to the next, from Vaibhashika to Sautrantika to Chittamatra to Madhyamaka.
+The four classes of tantra are not practiced in the manner that we have, for instance, in the lam-rim.
+They don’t present a graded path, where we go from the first class to the second class and so on – it’s not that type of system – or like the tenet systems of Indian Buddhism that likewise, we work to progress from one tenet system to the next, from Vaibhashika to Sautrantika to Chittamatra to Madhyamaka.
 It’s not like that.

 Each of the four classes presents a valid path to enlightenment.

 - Kriya, the first class of tantra, is ritual tantra, and this puts a great deal of emphasis on external practices: ritual cleanliness, ablution, that type of thing, fasting practices, and so on.

 - The charya class, the second class, is sometimes called behavioral tantra.
 That puts an equal emphasis on external and internal methods.
 The general manner of practice is very similar to the first class, just a little bit more complex in its visualizations.

 - The third class of tantra, yoga tantra, puts more emphasis on internal practices.
 It also entails making a great number of mudras, these hand gestures, and a lot of ritual, as well, but it has its own special, very complex way of practicing.

 - The fourth class is anuttarayoga tantra, the highest yoga tantra, and that has special methods of working internally.